CS-Tiny-Compiler/a-tiny-compiler/docs/CFG.md

 ## Questions to ask
 - Is it allowed to apply right recursion directly if it is correct?
 - Is it ok to use something like 'condition_operator' as a terminal? or do we have to create a non-terminal ConditionOperators = > | < | >= | <= ?
-- Are our rules correct? (specifically equation)
+- Are our rules correct? (specifically equation & arithmetic terms)
 - Is our document structure correct (Terminals and Non-terminals section) ?
 - Should we create a rule for comments?
 - Is the letter rule correct?